honeycombio/refinery/README.md

 When getting started with Refinery or when updating sampling rules, it may be helpful to verify that the rules are working as expected before you start dropping traffic.
 To do so, use Dry Run Mode in Refinery.

-Enable Dry Run Mode by adding `DryRun = true` in your configuration file (`config.yaml`), as noted in [`config_complete.yaml`](https://github.com/honeycombio/refinery/blob/main/config_complete.yaml).
+Enable [Dry Run Mode](https://docs.honeycomb.io/manage-data-volume/refinery/sampling-methods/#run-refinery-in-dry-run-mode) by adding `DryRun = true` in your configuration file (`config.yaml`).
 Then, use [Query Builder in the Honeycomb UI](https://docs.honeycomb.io/working-with-your-data/queries/) to run queries to check your results and verify that the rules are working as intended.

 When Dry Run Mode is enabled, the metric `trace_send_kept` will increment for each trace, and the metric for `trace_send_dropped` will remain `0`, reflecting that we are sending all traces to Honeycomb.

 ## Scaling Up

 Refinery uses bounded queues and circular buffers to manage allocating traces, so even under high volume memory use shouldn't expand dramatically.
 However, given that traces are stored in a circular buffer, when the throughput of traces exceeds the size of the buffer, things will start to go wrong.
 If you have statistics configured, a counter named `collect_cache_buffer_overrun` will be incremented each time this happens.
 The symptoms of this will be that traces will stop getting accumulated together, and instead spans that should be part of the same trace will be treated as two separate traces.
 All traces will continue to be sent (and sampled), but some sampling decisions will be made on incomplete data.
 The size of the circular buffer is a configuration option named `CacheCapacity`.
 To choose a good value, you should consider the throughput of traces (for example, traces / second started) and multiply that by the maximum duration of a trace (such as 3 seconds), then multiply that by some large buffer (maybe 10x).
-This estimate will give a good buffer.
+This estimate will give a good headroom.

 Determining the number of machines necessary in the cluster is not an exact science, and is best influenced by watching for buffer overruns.
-But for a rough heuristic, count on a single machine using about 2G of memory to handle 5000 incoming events and tracking 500 sub-second traces per second (for each full trace lasting less than a second and an average size of 10 spans per trace).
+But for a rough heuristic, count on a single machine using about 2GB of memory to handle 5,000 incoming events and tracking 500 sub-second traces per second (for each full trace lasting less than a second and an average size of 10 spans per trace).

 ## Understanding Regular Operation